Yonle/multitask/README.md

 ```sh
 multitask [File(optional)]
 ```
-By default, Multitask cli will reads a file in `Tasks.json` for Tasks list.
+By default, Multitask cli will reads a file in `Tasks.json` or `Tasks.js` for Tasks list.

 Each task is written in Array format. `Tasks.json` sometime can looks like this: